apiaryio/dredd/docs/usage-js.rst

 Configuration Object for Dredd Class
 ------------------------------------

 Let’s have a look at an example configuration first.
-(Please also see the `options source <https://github.com/apiaryio/dredd/blob/master/src/options.json>`__ to read detailed information about the ``options`` attributes).
+(Please also see the :ref:`CLI options <usage-cli>` to read detailed information about the ``options`` attributes).

 .. code-block:: javascript